Cameron Jackson

-Cameron Jackson (born February 7, 1996) is an American professional basketball player for Benfica of the Portuguese Basketball League.
+Cameron Jackson (born February 7, 1996) is an American professional basketball player for Bambitious Nara of the Japanese B.League.
 He played college basketball for the Wofford Terriers.

 High school career

 Jackson attended John Handley High School in Winchester, Virginia.
 He was named Virginia High School Coaches Association Class 4 state Player of the Year as a senior.
-Jackson helped John Handley win the 4A North Region championship, posting 15 points, 10 rebounds and eight blocks in a 66-59 win in the title game against George Washington High School.
+Jackson helped John Handley win the 4A North Region championship, posting 15 points, 10 rebounds and eight blocks in a 66–59 win in the title game against George Washington High School.

 College career

 As a freshman at Wofford, Jackson averaged 2.4 points and 1.6 rebounds per game on a team that reached the 2015 NCAA Tournament.
 He suffered a knee injury during preseason practice and missed the first four games of his sophomore season.
-Jackson averaged 4.0 points and 3.9 rebounds per game in seven games, but suffered a fractured foot against Austin Peay on December 22, 2015 and coach Mike Young decided to sit him the remainder of the season and take a redshirt.
+Jackson averaged 4.0 points and 3.9 rebounds per game in seven games, but suffered a fractured foot against Austin Peay on December 22, 2015, and coach Mike Young decided to sit him the remainder of the season and take a redshirt.
 As a redshirt sophomore, Jackson averaged 12.6 points (third on the team), 5.7 rebounds (second) and 1.5 assists per game and scored 25 points against VMI.
 He suffered back problems going into his junior season.
-On December 20, 2017, Jackson was named Lute Olson National Player of the Week after registering 18 points, nine rebounds, three assists, three steals and a school-record six blocks in the Terriers' 79-75 upset victory over fifth-ranked North Carolina.
+On December 20, 2017, Jackson was named Lute Olson National Player of the Week after registering 18 points, nine rebounds, three assists, three steals and a school-record six blocks in the Terriers' 79–75 upset victory over fifth-ranked North Carolina.
 He was named to the Second Team All-Southern Conference as a junior and averaged 12.0 points and 5.9 rebounds per game.

-Jackson scored a season-high 24 points and also pulled down nine rebounds in a 82-71 win against Coastal Carolina on December 9, 2018.
+Jackson scored a season-high 24 points and also pulled down nine rebounds in an 82–71 win against Coastal Carolina on December 9, 2018.
 As a senior, Jackson helped Wofford win the Southern Conference regular-season and tournament championships and achieve its first Associated Press Top 25 ranking in history and was named First-team All-SoCon.
 He had seven double-doubles, averaging 14.5 points and a team-high 7.6 rebounds per game.
-In the NCAA Tournament, Jackson posted 14 points and 10 rebounds in a 84-68 victory over Seton Hall for Wofford's first tournament win.
+In the NCAA Tournament, Jackson posted 14 points and 10 rebounds in an 84–68 victory over Seton Hall for Wofford's first tournament win.
 He finished his college career as the Wofford leader with 138 games played, third in school history with 125 blocks, sixth in field goal percentage at 58.3 percent, sixth with 168 steals and 19th on the scoring list with 1,399 points.